Python REST APIs + Flask + Angular CRUD Example

 Here in the above class, notice I have put id? to indicate optional value for id field during adding new user information.

-We need a central class that will be used by all modules in Angular to interact with server either to fetch the data or send the data to server when required for our example Python REST APIs + Flask + Angular CRUD Exmple.
+You need a central class that will be used by all modules in Angular to interact with server either to fetch the data or send the data to server when required for our example Python REST APIs + Flask + Angular CRUD Exmple.

-Create below service class – src/app/user.service.ts – that will list down CRUD operation methods:
+Create below service class – src/app/user.service.ts – that will list down CRUD operation methods.

 import { Injectable } from '@angular/core';